PPLAN - Preserving Powick Landscape and Nature

 1744635210_malverns2.jpg

-• website creation
+• Website creation and maintenance

-The planning application is opposed by the Malvern Hills National Landscape and Malvern Hills Trust who have concerns that it will blight the setting of and views from the Malvern Hills, a designated Area of Outstanding Natural Beauty, as shown in the photo below:
+The planning application was opposed by the Malvern Hills National Landscape and Malvern Hills Trust who have concerns that it will blight the setting of and views from the Malvern Hills, a designated Area of Outstanding Natural Beauty, as shown in the photo below:

 1744635370_1744635367869.png

-This scheme is just one of several proposed in this setting - your donation can help nip the systematic destruction of this iconic countryside in the bud, as other developers will see that this type of scheme will not get approved in this setting.
+This scheme was just one of several proposed in this setting - your donation can help nip the systematic destruction of this iconic countryside in the bud, as other developers will see that this type of scheme will not get approved in this setting.

 In addition to the concerns raised by these organisations, we have the following concerns: